Whitecaps Waterfront Stadium: History

 On July 11, 2006, Vancouver's city council gave unanimous approval to continue the planning process, provided that certain critical problems were addressed.
 Specific issues included the lack of roads for spectator and emergency access, and the stadium's location above railroad tracks.
 The project would be reviewed quarterly by city planners until the stadium's construction is approved; the developers had two years to accomplish this.

 On January 22, 2007, the Whitecaps filed a new proposal shifting the proposed site for the stadium project to the current location of the SeaBus terminal, a short distance northwest of the previous site.

 On February 1, 2007, Vancouver City Council unanimously endorsed a city staff report which identified a process to potentially resolve the proposed Whitecaps Waterfront Stadium's five key requirements set out by City Council.
 In addition, the staff report outlined a procedure to integrate the stadium with the Waterfront Hub Study.

 In July 2007, the City of Vancouver noted that "The Whitecaps and the VPA are now considering an alternative siting which addresses the technical constraints facing the SeaBus terminal site.
 This would involve some of the VPA-owned land between the SeaBus terminal and Crab Park (see figure below) and would enable the SeaBus to remain in place.
 This area is anticipated for mixed use development by the Central Waterfront Port Lands Policy Statement (1994) and any proposal would need to be considered in that context."
 They further added "The Whitecaps and VPA are currently investigating whether this site could meet their needs and aspirations.
 If the Whitecaps and VPA decide to pursue the development of the stadium in this location, they will need to develop a proposal and submit it to City staff for evaluation and consultation with the public and interested parties."

-Initial plans were targeting completion for Summer 2009, though this has been pushed back many times.
-On March 18, 2009 Major League Soccer (MLS) announced an expansion franchise to the city to begin play in 2011.
+Initial plans targeted completion for summer 2009, though this was pushed back many times.
+On March 18, 2009, Major League Soccer (MLS) announced an expansion franchise for the city to begin play in 2011.
 The team stated intentions to play at least the first season, and possibly up to five seasons, at BC Place Stadium.

 In 2011, Bob Lenarduzzi confirmed that the team was committed to BC Place, and that plans for the Waterfront Stadium were put on hold.